 Global Network Courses (GNC) or Small Network Online Courses (SNOC)

-AIM MBA and Executive MBA students may also participate in the Global Network Courses (GNCs) of Small Network Online Courses (SNOCs) offered by GNAM.
+AIM MBA, Executive MBA, and Cybersecurity students may also participate in the Global Network Courses (GNCs) of Small Network Online Courses (SNOCs) offered by GNAM.
 These courses are for-credit courses offered virtually by a member school.
 The courses connect students from multiple member schools online for lectures and discussions, and collaborative team projects, developing teamwork skills and cross-cultural perspectives.

 Global Virtual Teams (GVT)